CharulBhanawat13/CRM/CRP/DailyTask.md

  - Clear the database and insert few entries from UI.
 - Test pages and permission role funtionality.
 - Backup Data and commit.
+- Change all date formats to dd-mm-yyyy and check all pages.